Wait. Don't leave yet ✋

 Is Trello easier to use than Notion?

-Which is better for personal productivity, Notion or Trello?
+Which is better for personal use?

-Does Trello support documentation like Notion?
+Does Trello handle docs like Notion?

 Is Notion good for teams compared to Trello?